Jennyicano/pands-weekly-tasks/README.md

 ### Weekly task 1

-This task constisted to create a program that displays Hello World! when it is run.
+This task constist to create a program that displays Hello World! when it is run.
 Here I followed the instructions provided by the teacher in lecture.

 ### Weekly task 2

-This task constisted to create a program that will ask the user for two money amounts (in cent).
+This task (bank.py) constist to create a program that will ask the user for two money amounts (in cent).
 The program will print out the sum of theses amounts with a euro sign and decimal point between the euro and cent of the amount.

 The references used for this task where from [Python Numbers](https://www.w3schools.com/python/python_numbers.asp), [Python Operators](https://www.w3schools.com/python/python_operators.asp), [Real Python](https://realpython.com/convert-python-string-to-int/).

 ### Weekly task 3

+This task (accounts.py) consist to create a program that will read a 10 character account number and it'll output the account number with only the last 4 digits showing, the first 6 digits will be replaced with Xs.

+The references used for this task where from [Python Numbers](https://www.w3schools.com/python/python_numbers.asp), [Python Data Types](https://www.w3schools.com/python/python_datatypes.asp), [Tutorialspoint](https://www.tutorialspoint.com/python-program-to-concatenate-two-integer-values-into-one#:~:text=In%20this%20approach%2C%20we%20convert,using%20the%20int()%20function.)

 ### Weekly task 4

+This task () consist to create a program that will

+The references used for this task where from

 ### Weekly task 5
+This task () consist to create a program that will

+The references used for this task where fromThis task () consist to create a program that will

 ### Weekly task 6

+This task () consist to create a program that will

+The references used for this task where from

 ### Weekly task 7

+This task () consist to create a program that will

+The references used for this task where from